 jar command also enables individual entries in a file to be signed so that their origin can be authenticated.
 A JAR file can be used as a class path entry, whether or not it’s compressed.

 An archive becomes a modular JAR when you include a module descriptor,

 module-info.class, in the root of the given directories or in the root of the

 .jar archive.
-The following operations described in Operation Modifiers Valid Only in Create and Update Modes are only valid when creating a modular jar or updating an existing non-modular jar:
+The following operations described in Operation Modifiers Valid Only in Create and Update Modes are valid only when creating or updating a modular jar or updating an existing non-modular jar:

 All mandatory or optional arguments for long options are also mandatory or optional for any corresponding short options.